shaibs3/Torq/README.md

 # Torq - IP Geolocation Service

 A Go-based microservice that provides IP geolocation functionality through a REST API.
-The service can determine the country of an IP address using various backend providers.
+The service can determine the country of an IP address using various backend providers with comprehensive metrics and observability.

 ## Features

 - 🌍 IP to country geolocation
-- 🔌 Pluggable backend providers
+- 🔌 Pluggable backend providers with JSON configuration
+- 📊 OpenTelemetry metrics and tracing
 - 🐳 Docker support
 - 🧪 Comprehensive testing
-- 📊 Health check endpoint
+- 📈 Prometheus metrics endpoint
 - 🔒 Security scanning
+- 🏗️ Clean architecture with internal packages

 ## Quick Start

 ### Prerequisites

-- Go 1.21 or higher
+- Go 1.24 or higher
 - Docker (optional)

 ### Local Development